google/WebFundamentals/src/content/en/fundamentals/performance/rail.md

     * [Page Load Is Fast Enough On 3G][3G].
     * [First Meaningful Paint][FMP].
 Measures when the page appears meaningfully complete.
     * [First CPU Idle][FCI].
 Marks the first time at which the page's main thread is quiet enough to handle input.
-    * [Time To Interactive][TTI].
+    * [Time To Interactive][TTImetric].
 Measures when a user can consistently interact with all page elements.
     * [Perceptual Speed Index][PSI].
     * [Reduce Render-Blocking Resources][RB].
     * [Offscreen Images][OI].
 Defer the loading of offscreen images until they're needed.